Skip to Content

 Moles

-Ask your Radiant Complexions Dermatology expert to perform a mole check and be sure to schedule an appointment as soon as you notice any differences or changes in your skin’s appearance.
+Ask your Radiant Complexions Dermatology expert to perform a mole check, and be sure to schedule an appointment as soon as you notice any differences or changes in your skin’s appearance.

 Tip: If your mole(s) is itching or bleeding, it may be cause for concern.
-Schedule an appointment with a dermatologist in order to get a skin screening.
+Schedule an appointment with a dermatologist in order to get a skin cancer screening.

 Psoriasis